fac-17/My-Body-Back-Project/MBBP Research Non-binary People.md

 ---

+:musical_note: to :space_invader: I agree with what everyone else here is saying--but also I really want to thank you for the work you're doing!
+This is (unfortunately) a topic that's personally relevant and I am very happy to hear that you/your team are trying to be as inclusive as possible for something that's already an uncomfortable topic

+---

+:space_invader: to :musical_note: No worries at all - it's the bare minimum!
+It's important to have this test done (between certain ages), so we can't have people being excluded based on gender.
+Hopefully we succeed in making everyone who needs the test feel welcome. :)

+---

 :wolf: to :full_moon: I wouldn't use female-bodied.
 Assigned female at birth (afab) or people with a cervix is probably best.

 ---